 If you have any uncertainty about whether you will get your taxes filed by April 18 this year, it wouldn’t hurt to consider filing a tax extension.
 Requesting an extension is easy, and it doesn’t take much time.
 Plus it helps you avoid penalties from the Internal Revenue Service (IRS) for being late in your tax filing.
 Additionally, filing an extension gives you more opportunities to find the tax breaks that work for you and ensure everything is completed accurately.

 Here are a few other benefits of filing a tax extension this year.

-Don’t forget – the deadline to file the extension is the same day as the original tax deadline (which is April 17,2018).
+Don’t forget the deadline to file the extension is the same day as the original tax deadline (which is April 18 this year).

 You can file Form 4868 online through tax preparation software or print a paper copy and send it via snail mail using a paper copy to the IRS.
 Choose whatever method works best for you.

 To fill out Form 4868, you need to provide simple information about yourself, such as your name, Social Security number, and address.
 If any of that information has changed since you last filed taxes, you need to update the appropriate organizations before you apply for your extension.
 For instance, you need to notify the Social Security Administration beforehand if you changed your name due to divorce, marriage, or something else.
 If you recently moved, update your address on tax Form 8822 to inform the Internal Revenue Service.

 To finish Form 4868, you then need to estimate how much tax you will owe.
 The form helps you calculate this number step-by-step.
 All you have to do is estimate your total tax liability for the year and subtract any payments you’ve already made.
 If you chose to, you can submit an estimated payment on the form as well until you can finalize your tax return.
 If you choose to file an extension using TaxAct, the software automatically calculates it for you based on the information you enter.